 Writing for Success, Saylor Academy, 2022 under the terms of under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License

-Adaptations included editing tone, images, removing content to align the chapter with BCOM210 course learning objectives, and revising examples for an FHSU student population, and adding some original exercises to align with course objectives.
+Adaptations included editing tone, images, removing content to align the chapter with BCOM210 course learning objectives, revising examples for an FHSU student population, and adding some original exercises to align with course objectives.